 The “Tasks” rubric enables you to add a due date, planned duration, and status to every new entry.
 The added information will be displayed in the list of entries.
 This allows every user to see who is currently working on which task.
 You can change the status (“pending,” “in progress,” or “done”) of individual or multiple entries via the action menu.

-The first entry in the “Topics” rubric of a room could, for example, introduce the content of a specific seminar.
+The first entry in the “Topics” rubric of a workspace could, for example, introduce the content of a specific seminar.
 You can then create a path to link the introductory topic to other entries in the correct viewing order.
 Before you can add entries to your path, you need to link them to your topic first.
 You can rearrange the path using drag and drop.
-Topic entries are very useful, as they give structure or a fixed order to multiple room entries.
+Topic entries are very useful, as they give structure or a fixed order to multiple workspace entries.

 This rubric also lists certain non-members — users who have not yet been approved by a moderator and former users whose accounts have been locked.
 To view this list, use the menu labeled “Change status” under “Restrict list.”

 If you are still using the “CommSy” source to log in with your old account, you can use the link “Forgot your password?” to change your password.